adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 is invoked with the `--remove-nonexistent-users` option.
-The `max_deletions_per_run` and `max_missing_users` values in the `limits` section of the configuration file set limits on how many users can be deleted at any one time.
-These limits prevent accidental deletion of a large number of accounts in case of misconfiguration or other errors:
+The `max_deletions_per_run` and `max_missing_users` values in the `limits` section of the configuration file set limits on how many users can be removed at any one time.
+These limits prevent accidental removal of a large number of accounts in case of misconfiguration or other errors:

-- The value of `max_deletions_per_run` sets a limit on the number of account deletions in a single run.
-If more users are flagged for deletion, they are left for the next run.
+- The value of `max_deletions_per_run` sets a limit on the number of account removals in a single run.
+If more users are flagged for removal, they are left for the next run.

 	If you routinely remove a larger number of accounts, you can raise this value.